The Vintage Software Engineer

 I’m jaded on all the new stuff today.
 Either I’m getting old and grumpy, or the industry is maturing.
 Maybe some of both?

 We can decentralize the web without blockchain.
 Hell, the World Wide Web has decentralization built in.
 And member owned and operated organizations have been around forever.
 They just weren’t called DAOs.
-Blockchain added nothing of value to it, other than maybe saving some trees on the legal documents.
+Blockchain has not been able to add anything of value to it.

 I have to admit that the NFT craze generated some pretty sic artwork.
 It just happened to be a modern tulip frenzy.
-(I would really encourage you to read that Wikipedia article on Tulip Mania — fascinating) Don’t worry, NFTs will be back before long — next time to stay — just that it won’t be a big deal when it does.
-Kinda like email.
-Pretty awesome tool, but pretty boring too.
+(I would really encourage you to read that Wikipedia article on Tulip Mania — fascinating).

 AI is not going to replace programmers, at least not the ones who build valuable stuff.
 How can a machine create innovative software when it is bound to learning from what was done in the past?
 It logically cannot.
 It can create software, just not innovative software.
 AI is a tool.
 Nothing more.
 The autocomplete in my Sublime editor is really dang good at figuring out what module I’m trying to import.
 And “AI”, if we want to call it that, is going to make those tools even better.
 I recently heard of an artist who won an art show with a painting generated by AI.
 It caused quite a scuffle.
 But, here’s the thing: He had to iterate over and over to finally generate anything that was any good — the idea he had in his head.